bryanwweber/orbital-mechanics-notes/classical-orbital-elements/orbital-elements-and-the-state-vector.md

 ### Step 2—Rotate the Perifocal Frame

 The second step of this algorithm is to apply the set of coordinate transformations that converts the perifocal frame into the inertial frame.
 It turns out that a set of three rotations applied sequentially will accomplish this goal.
-These steps are shown in {numref}`fig:euler-angle-rotation`.
+These steps are shown in @fig:euler-angle-rotation.

 1. Rotate around the $\uvec{w}$ axis until the $\uvec{p}$ axis is aligned with the node line
 2. Rotate around the node line until the $\uvec{w}$ axis is aligned with the $Z$ axis